rakshitdogra/leRouterShield/README.md

 Ad Blocker domain list for YouTube.

 # Note
-This is not my own list this is compilation of many popular abblocker repos host files.
+This is not my own list.
+This is a compilation of many popular abblocker repos host files.